crev-dev/rblake2sum/README.md

 ## Installing

-You can compiles from source, using `cargo`:
+You can compile from source, using `cargo`:

 ```
 cargo install rblake2sum